Kevin3777/Anonymous_ICML/README.md

 We propose a novel framework that:
 - Projects textual features into a **complex semantic space** using a **Zero-Initialized Residual Complex Projection (ZRCP)** module.
 - Uses the **phase** (angle) to represent sentiment polarity and the **amplitude** (magnitude) to encode semantic intensity and lexical richness.
-- Introduces an **Anti-collision Masked Angle Loss** that prevents false-negative repulsion and expands inter-polarity margins by over 50%.
+- Introduces an **Anti-collision Masked Angle Loss** that prevents false-negative repulsion and expands inter-polarity margins.
+- Further consolidates representations with an **Amplitude Penalty** that constrains same-aspect vectors onto a unified hypersphere, effectively filtering out intensity-related noise.

-Our method achieves a **Macro-F1 of 0.8851** on the ASAP dataset, significantly outperforming strong baselines.
+Our method achieves a **Macro-F1 of 0.8923** and **Accuracy of 0.9418** on the ASAP dataset, significantly outperforming strong baselines.
+It also achieves state-of-the-art results on English benchmarks SemEval-2016 (Macro-F1 0.9044) and MAMS-ACSA (Macro-F1 0.6671).

 The pre-trained model is available on Hugging Face: [Kevin3777/zero-init-residual-complex-absa](https://huggingface.co/Kevin3777/zero-init-residual-complex-absa)